Cyriaque Lamar

 The Distraction Factory

-Saltwater stung Tippi as she slid down the hydrothermal vent, trailing the sulfurous plume into the Earth.
+Saltwater stung Tippi’s eyes as she slid down the hydrothermal vent.

 This isn’t real.

-She was alone, except for the microscopic extremophiles who’d evaded discovery, anaerobically, until the dying days of human science.
+She trailed the sulfurous plume into the Earth, her only company microscopic, anaerobic extremophiles, who’d evaded discovery until the dying days of human science.

-The pig rode the brimstone across the unforgiving metal, until she regenerated, and splashed down into the vast, pristine meltwaters at the planet’s center.
+She transcended the metal and regenerated her form, splashing down into the vast and pristine meltwaters at the planet’s center.

 Just as Gerasa said: The Night Sea.

-The global glow didn’t do much for her field of vision, for The Night Sea spanned empty in all directions.
-After some desultory bobbing, Tippi caught the familiar tang of sulfur.
-She traced the plume across the cool blue, until the water grew murky.
+The coral continents didn’t do much for Tippi’s field of vision, as The Night Sea spanned empty in all directions.
+After some desultory bobbing, she caught the familiar tang of sulfur.
+She traced it through the cool blue, until the water grew murky.

-The pig peered into the dank.
-The sulfur’s source was a crater, pocked with calcium deposits.
+She peered into the dank: the sulfurous plume was coming from a crater.
 She paddled to get a better view.

 Oh, for crying out loud.

 The skeleton was a ghastly caricature of cetacean life, save its tail: that’s where the Rattus came out.
 In the absence of flukes were two braids of rat tails, knotted by the million.
-Gummy scars anchored the tails to the haemal arches, rendering the nearby bone red with infection.
-The tails were suffused with injury and excrement; Tippi was unsure where this skeleton scrounged the organs to defecate.
+Gummy scars anchored the rat tails to the skeleton, rendering the nearby bone red with infection.
+The rat tails were suffused with injury and excrement: it was unclear how the bones found the means to defecate.

 Every aspect of the behemoth, from its impossible anatomy to its agonizing stench, was tailored to throttle the sanity.
-But this was Tippi’s second visit to the astral plane in one day, and the pig refused to be cowed.
+But Tippi had visited the astral plane twice in one day, and she refused to be cowed.

 “This definitely isn’t real,” she tutted.